KelvinLaw-jpg/Practical_Windows_Forensics/PWF_notes.md

 The attributes (STANDARDINFO, FILE NAME etc)

+TIP: FN is where the time when the file start to exist.
+The Windows API can only modify SI, so if SI and FN have a big difference, then SI might be modified.

 Resident: True means the file is stored some where else on disk

 Record Modified On means the mft record is being modified